 We would love to welcome your child to our friendly and caring Foundation Stage!
-We are able to offer Nursery places for children the term after their 3rd Birthday and a dedicated EYFS Wrap Around Care from 8am until 5.30pm.
+We are able to offer Nursery places for children from two years of age and a dedicated EYFS Wrap Around Care from 8am until 5.30pm.

 We have an exciting Facebook page for you to follow us @RMSEYFS